Vargodl/DVwords-WeekenStrung/README.md

 ...and just one more thing:

-A school in Miami just banned Amanda Gorman's Inaugural (Biden's) poem "The Hill We   What a travesty and a shame!
+A school in Miami just banned Amanda Gorman's Inaugural (Biden's) poem "The Hill We Climb."
+What a travesty and a shame!
 So very shortsighted by people shooting themselves in the feet and cutting off their own noses.

 Banning books is a waste of time.
 People can usually find ways to access the forbidden.
 Students can usually find the dirty books.
 Forbidding stokes desire.